-Data tagging and auto-remediation are two approaches that can be used to manage data risk.
+Data tagging and auto-remediation are the two most powerful approaches to managing data risk.
 Tagging involves attaching metadata to data to provide context and help classify the data.
 This can include information such as the data’s owner, sensitivity level, and retention period.
-Tagging data can help organizations better understand and manage the risks associated with their data and ensure that data is used and retained in accordance with established policies.
+Tagging data can help organizations better understand and manage the risks associated with their data and ensure that data is in use and retainable in accordance with established policies.

 Auto-remediation refers to the use of automated processes to address data risks.
 This can include automatically deleting data that has reached its retention period or encrypting data marked as sensitive.
 Auto-remediation can help organizations manage data risks promptly and consistently without requiring manual intervention.

 Using tagging and auto-remediation can help organizations effectively manage data risk and ensure that their data is secure and compliant.